 |Virtual Machines||Graphic Acceleration must be enabled|

-Having an adequate CPU which is not being overburdened is the single most important factor to having a smooth experience in LabSim.
+Note regarding the processor: Having an adequate CPU which is not being overburdened is the single most important factor to having a smooth experience in LabSim.
 Please see this article for a more detailed overview of how the CPU will affect your experience and what constitutes an adequate CPU.

-*Note - Chromebook/Chrome OS:
+Note for Chromebook/Chrome OS: